 The Evidence on Gratitude

+There is quite a lot of research on the positive benefits of expressing gratitude.
 A review highlights the scientific research showing many social, mental, and physical effects of practicing gratitude.
-Overall, gratitude interventions were found to elucidate positive emotions including subjective happiness, life satisfaction, less negative emotions, decreased depressive symptoms, and improved mood and well-being.
+Overall, gratitude interventions were found to elucidate positive emotions.
+This includes subjective happiness, life satisfaction, fewer negative emotions, decreased depressive symptoms, and improved mood and well-being.

-Gratitude promotes positive emotions within families and among couples, leading to improved relationships.
-It correlates with stronger social interactions, which include better perceptions of support and greater social relationships during stressful events.
-Gratitude also impacts the body’s physiological functions, including brain function and physical health.
+The research found that gratitude was shown to promote positive emotions within families and among couples, leading to improved relationships.
+Gratitude is correlated with stronger social interactions, which include better perceptions of support and greater social relationships during stressful events.
+The practice also impacts the body’s physiological functions, including brain function and physical health.
 Gratitude stimulates brain activities in the anterior and prefrontal cortices related to personality, emotions, self-perception, cognitive function, social behavior, memory, and altruistic tendencies.
 This practice can also actually reduce heart rate and improve cardiac health.
 Overall, gratitude is an evidence-based tool to promote overall well-being.

 A systematic review and meta-analysis demonstrated that participants who underwent gratitude interventions had greater feelings of gratitude, greater satisfaction with life, better mental health, and fewer symptoms of anxiety and depression.